Ethanol fuel in the United States: E85 vehicles

 Ford, Chrysler, and GM are among many automobile companies that sell flexible-fuel vehicles that can run blends ranging from pure gasoline to 85% ethanol (E85), and beginning in 2008 almost any type of automobile and light duty vehicle was available with the flex-fuel option, including sedans, vans, SUVs and pickup trucks.
 By early 2013, about 11 million E85 flex-fuel cars and light trucks were in operation, though actual use of E85 fuel was limited, because the ethanol fueling infrastructure was limited.

 As of 2005, 68% of American flex-fuel car owners were not aware they owned an E85 flex.
 Flex and non-flex vehicles looked the same.
 There was no price difference.
 American automakers did not label these vehicles.
 In contrast, all Brazilian automakers clearly labeled FFVs with text that was some variant of the word Flex.
-Beginning in 2007 many new FFV models in the US featured a yellow gas cap to remind drivers of the E85 capabilities.
+Beginning in 2007 many new FFV models in the U.S. featured a yellow gas cap to remind drivers of the E85 capabilities.
 As of 2008, GM badged its vehicles with the text "Flexfuel/E85 Ethanol".
 Nevertheless, the U.S. Department of Energy (DOE) estimated that in 2009 only 504,297 flex-fuel vehicles were regularly fueled with E85, and these were primarily fleet-operated vehicles.
 As a result, only 712 million gallons were used for E85, representing just 1% of that year's ethanol consumption.

 During the decade following 2000, E85 vehicles became increasingly common in the Midwest, where corn was a major crop.

 Fueling infrastructure has been a major restriction hampering E85 sales.
 As of March 2013, there were 3,028 fueling stations selling E85 in the U.S. Most stations were in the Corn Belt states.
 As of 2008 the leading state was Minnesota with 353 stations, followed by Illinois with 181, and Wisconsin with 114.
 About another 200 stations that dispensed ethanol were restricted to city, state and federal government vehicles.